Use of Deadly Force: What You Need to Know

 If someone that you love is in danger, then you have the right to use deadly force in protection of that person.
 You cannot weld deadly force in an irrational way.
 For example, if you are a father and see a young man grab your daughter’s hand, you do not have the right to punch and beat him for doing so.
 If you could prove that the victim of your violence had the intention to rape or harm your daughter, then you would be justified.
 You will need to prove in court that deadly force was the only way to protect the third person in order to insist that you were doing the right thing.

 You may also need to use deadly force to protect your property.
 Normally this means inflicting violence on a criminal who intends to rob you or burglarize your home.
-You will have to prove that you could not protect your property by any other means other than deadly force in order to justify your actions in court.
-With the help of an accomplished lawyer, you may be able to justify your choices and show that you have every right to walk away from a deadly force charge without a sentence.
+You will have to prove that you could not protect your property by any other means other than deadly forceful violence in order to justify your actions in court.
+With the help of an accomplished lawyer, you may be able to justify your choices and show that you have every right to walk away from a deadly forces charges without a sentence.
 Talk to a lawyer at the Martinez Law Firm today if you need more information.